Retail Waste Guide 2024

 Incentivising Responsible Waste Disposal

-You can encourage your customers to recycle at your store with loyalty programmes.
+Encourage your customers to recycle at your store by offering loyalty programs.

-You can offer discounts, exclusive deals, or points for those who participate in recycling at your store.
+Provide discounts, exclusive deals, or points to those who take part in recycling.

 4. Donate Unsold Goods

-In the pursuit of sustainable retail practices, working with local charities or food banks to donate unsold yet still usable goods is a great strategy.
+Partnering with local charities or food banks to donate unsold but still usable goods is a fantastic way to support sustainability.

 Identifying Usable Goods

-Implement a system for regular assessments of inventory to identify products that are approaching their expiration dates or are no longer viable for sale but are still safe for consumption.
+Set up a system for regularly checking inventory to spot products that are nearing their expiration date or no longer suitable for sale, but still safe for consumption.

-Establish a clear quality standard for the goods due to be donated, ensuring that all items are meeting the safety and hygiene criteria set out by local health regulations.
+Establish a clear quality standard for the goods due to be donated, ensuring that all items meet the safety and hygiene criteria set out by local health regulations.

 Establishing Partnerships with Charities and Food Banks

-Research and identify local charities or food banks that align with your values and sustainability goals and create a partnership with them to discuss potential collaborations between your business and their needs.
+Research local charities or food banks that share your values and sustainability goals, then reach out to explore potential partnerships and discuss how your business can support their needs.

 Logistics and Distribution Planning